-- Touchscreen: 1 touchscreen panel occupies a rectangular matrix of up to 14 X × 24 Y lines maximum (subject to other configurations). - Keys: Up to 16 keys in an X/Y grid (Key Array), with each node (X/Y intersection) forming a key within the array.
+- Touchscreen: 1 touchscreen panel occupies a rectangular matrix of 14 X x 24 Y lines (subject to other configurations). - Keys: Up to 16 keys in an X/Y grid (Key Array), with each node (X/Y intersection) forming a key within the array.